IsaacCavallaro/course_work/Term 1/Week 10/model_view_controller/mvc_introduction.md

 		end

-- This is just using string interpolation and a little bit of maths to print out the menu item, name and price.
+- This is just using *string interpolation* and a little bit of maths to print out the **menu item, name and price**.

-- Now with these changes lets see if our tests will pass?
+- Now with these changes, lets see if our tests will pass?

-Checking the tests with updated code
+# Checking the tests with updated code

 - Open up terminal and run rspec: